alarm-redist/fifty-states/analyses/WA_leg_2020/doc_WA_leg_2020.md

 No manual pre-processing decisions were necessary.

 ## Simulation Notes
-We sample 10,000 districting plans for Washington's lower house across 5 independent runs of the SMC algorithm.
-We then thinned the number of samples to 10,000 [TODO delete if only 10,000 total samples].
+We sample 25,000 district plans for Washington's lower house across 5 independent runs of the SMC algorithm.
+We introduce a Polsby-Popper constraint of strength 3 and increase the number of merge-split proposals per SMC step to 27 total.
+The ncores argument in redist_smc() was set to 0.
-No special techniques were needed to produce the sample.

-We sample XX,XXX districting plans for Washington's upper house across 5 independent runs of the SMC algorithm.
-We then thinned the number of samples to 10,000 [TODO delete if only 10,000 total samples].
-No special techniques were needed to produce the sample.
+Washington uses the same district plans for its upper house, so please note that the plans simulated for the State House were copy-and-pasted under "State Senate."